-In the book "Winning Decisions: Getting It Right the First Time", the author referred the good outcome as a 'dumb luck' when the process of making the decision was not good.
+In the book "Winning Decisions: Getting It Right the First Time", the author referred to the good outcome as 'dumb luck' when the process of making the decision was not good.
 Quoting from that book.

 The person who uses a good decision process and is rewarded with a good outcome deserves the ensuing accolades.
 But someone who uses a good process and is met by failure deserves praise as well.
 This person may simply have fallen prey to a bad break.
 Likewise, someone who employs a poor decision process but is met with world-class success deserves neither praise nor promotion.
 This fortunate individual is simply the recipient of dumb luck.
 Such luck happens, but you certainly wouldn't want to bet your career on it.

 The rational decision-making model cannot guarantee a good outcome, as none can see the future.
 But the rational decision-making model maximizes the probability of the best outcome, and save you (with reasoning) from regrets if you get the bad outcome.
 Because it is a process that utilizes the data and logic and performs the calculation incorporating your beliefs that were developed based on past data or experiences.
 That's the idea of a rational decision.
-It is only the rational decision that can give us the best hope when there is a fear of uncertainties.
+It is only a rational decision that can give us the best hope when there is a fear of uncertainties.

-Many times we blame ourselves for a wrong decision.
+Many times we blame ourselves for the wrong decision.
 Many of us spend our life with regrets, blaming ourselves for a bad outcome.
 Even we blame ourselves for some outcomes which we did not have any clue at the time when the decision was made.
-If you judge a decision just by outcome (rather than the process of making decision) and define the bad outcome a wrong decision, then you are being unfair to yourself.
+If you judge a decision just by outcome (rather than the process of making a decision) and define the bad outcome as a wrong decision, then you are being unfair to yourself.
 You can blame yourself only for irrational or emotional decisions you made, but not for the rational decisions you made.
 You should not be responsible for something that you could not avoid by taking any actions.

-Say, you went out for driving and encountered an accident one day.
+Say, you went out driving and encountered an accident one day.
 You drive every day without any issues.
 You did not have any special reason to believe that the day would become a disastrous accident day.
 You might regret and think, I wish I did not go out that day by car. .... you regret....but that's the point where a rational decision can save you from regret.